Arsonous52/Lovetext/README.md

 ```lua
 text = lovetext.new("your text", font, limit)
 ```
+> `limit` can produce mid-word line breaks (wrapping currently works on a per-letter basis).

 You can send additional text to an existing Lovetext object using the following function: